When to trim oak trees

 Branches on an oak tree

-When not to trim oak trees: Pruning considerations for seasonal growth & overall health
+When not to trim oak trees

 The worst time to trim oak trees is during peak spring growth.
 From mid-March until the end of June, oak trees are very busy growing!
 This is not the time to stress them with pruning.
 Sap flow is at an annual high and will quickly spread any infection that may enter through a fresh pruning wound.

-So, April-June is the worst time to trim oak trees, as the trees are in full growth mode.
+So, April-June is perhaps the worst time to trim oak trees, as the trees are in full growth mode.
 Pruning wounds are an easy access point for harmful bacteria and other nasty pathogens.
 Oak wilt is of particular concern.
 The tree has also just used stored energy to grow shoots and leaves.
 It needs time to recover!
 August-October is considered less risky for pruning, but most homeowners wait until dormancy to trim oak trees.
+Read more about Oak Wilt in this article from the Michigan State University Extension.

 Try not to prune oak trees during the early spring-summer season.
 Your tree will likely be healthier if you wait for winter pruning unless it’s an uncommon situation.